 Step #1: Wipe the Crankcase Area

-If there is excess oil in your Troy Bilt riding lawn mower, the first thing you’ll want to do is wipe the surplus lubricant.
+If there is excess oil in your Troy Bilt riding lawn mower, I first suggest wiping the surplus lubricant.
 Use a turkey baster, clean rag, and paper towel to remove as much oil as possible from around the crankcase area.

 You can also use a drain oil plug or vacuum cleaner with the hose attachment to drain excess oil surrounding the area.
 Properly dispose of excess oil.